-Regent University's Office of the Registrar is requesting your official transcripts from your degree-granting institution, which indicates successful completion of a bachelor's degree program.
-We are able to examine and view your unofficial transcript in order to gain you an admissions decision.
-Please submit your unofficial transcript to our Admissions Office by email to firstname.lastname@example.org using the subject line: DIV Doctoral Application Pieces.
+We are able to examine and view your unofficial transcripts from U.S.-based schools, which indicate successful completion of bachelor's and master's degree programs, in order to review you for an admissions decision.
+Please submit your unofficial transcript to our Admissions Office by email to email@example.com using the subject line: DIV Doctoral Application Pieces.

 Your application will be fully processed once we have received your nonrefundable application fee.
 Mail a check payable to "Regent University" to Enrollment Support Services (see address below), or submit your payment online over a secure server.

 7. Mail all documents that are completed offline to the following address:

 Enrollment Support Services

 We will acknowledge receipt of your application and schedule an admissions interview when your file is nearing completion.
 Admissions interviews may be conducted in person or by phone.